Public housing in the United Kingdom: Estate design

 The Tudor Walters Report was adopted and council estates opened up.
 They were designed to Radburn principles with wide feeder roads joining short cul-de-sacs.
 Houses were separated by at least 70 ft from the facing houses.
 The former gridiron street pattern was deprecated.

 The Housing, Town Planning, &c.
 Act 1919 (also known as the Addison Act after Minister of Health, Dr Christopher Addison, the-then Minister for Housing), and the resulting wave of mass council housing in the early 1920s was among the first generation of houses in the country to feature electricity, running water, bathrooms, indoor toilets and front/rear gardens.
 However, some council houses were still being built with outdoor toilets, attached to the house, until well into the 1930s.
 Some of the earliest council houses did not feature an actual bathroom; the bath could often be found in the kitchen with a design that allowed it to double as a work surface.
 These new houses had two, three, four or five bedrooms, and generously sized back gardens intended for vegetable growing.
 At the best they were built at a density of houses of 12 /acre.
 However, later in the 20th century these houses were modernised to feature modern bathrooms and indoor toilets.

-The Wheatley Act 1924, reduced the expected standard in a council built house.
+The Housing (Financial Provisions) Act 1924 (Wheatley Act), reduced the expected standard in a council built house.
 Under the Addison Act a house would be 1000 sqft but after 1924 it would be 620 sqft.

 Flats and bungalows were first built by local councils during the interwar years, but in relatively low volumes.
 Most interwar council houses were built on completely new estates.

 The Housing Act 1930 encouraged further mass slum clearance.
 There was a cut in funding and the housing density on the peripheral estates was increased; leading to a poorer build quality.
 The former tenants of the inner city properties, were displaced far from their workplaces unable to afford the higher rents (though reduced from the 1919 levels) or the cost of transport.
 Although the standard of housing improved, stable communities were broken up, and with it, support networks.